symmy596/Advanced_Practical_Chemistry_Year_3/LESSONPLAN.md

 ### Weeks 6 and 7 - Dopants

 The doping of a material with different elements in order to obtain a desired property is now common practice, particularly for fuel cell materials, for example CeO<sub>2</sub> is doped with Gd<sup>3+</sup> to improve the oxygen transport, and therefore conductivity of the material.
-In this final week, students will investigate how the doping of cations into the CaF<sub>2</sub> structure affects the transport properties.
+In this final data generation week, students will investigate how the doping of cations into the CaF<sub>2</sub> structure affects the transport properties.
 Is it possible to increase the diffusion coefficient over the undoped material.

 #### Learning Outcomes